-The best way to get a cheap home insurance policy in Oregon is to compare rates and consider policies from as many insurance companies as you can.
-Get an idea of how much home insurance costs in Oregon via the below breakdown.
-Individual rates may vary depending on coverage options.
+The best way to find a cheap homeowners insurance policy in Oregon is to get quotes from multiple companies.
+Get an idea of homeowners insurance costs in Oregon via the below data.
+Your rates may vary, depending on your coverage limits.

 |Company||Average Annual Rate in Oregon|

-Not all Oregon cities have equal homeowners insurance rates.
-Policy rates rely on on city-specific variables like the number of claims filed in the immediate area, meaning your ZIP code could have a major impact on how much you pay.
+Homeowners insurance rates in Oregon differ by city.
+Prices may depend on local variables such as the likelihood of weather-related claims in the area, meaning your ZIP code could have a major impact on how much you pay.

 |City||Average 12-Month Home Insurance Rate|